Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Experimental Results

 Fig.~\ref{fig:estimation_error} presents the estimation bias (top, middle rows) and average return (bottom row) for Hybrid TD3 and the four bias-mitigation baselines across all four tasks.
 These results provide direct empirical validation of the theoretical ordering established in Theorem~\ref{thm:bias_order}.

 \paragraph{Estimation bias}

 The top row of Fig.~\ref{fig:estimation_error} reveals that HyACC and HyTQC exhibit substantially higher positive bias than all the variants - a consequence of their SAC-based, which introduces stochastic entropy-regularized update.
 As shown by the Stochastic-SAC baseline, which exhibits strong overestimation bias under full-domain randomization, this bias propagates directly into the HyACC and HyTQC targets despite their quantile-truncation correction.
-In contrast, deterministic TD3-based methods - our proposed Hybrid TD3 maintains tightly bounded, near-zero or small negative bias, and HyDARD, HyDATA3 in most tasks (because in action 1 column has indicated that these two methods have large overestimation bias below HyACC and HyTQC), consistent with the theoretical ordering.
+In contrast, deterministic TD3-based methods - our proposed Hybrid TD3 maintains tightly bounded, near-zero or small negative bias, and HyDARC, HyDATD3 in most tasks (because in action 1 column has indicated that these two methods have large overestimation bias below HyACC and HyTQC), consistent with the theoretical ordering.
 Although Eq.~\eqref{eq:bias_order} places HyACC and HyTQC between the TD3-based variant, the SAC-induced positive bias effectively shifts HyACC and HyTQC into the overestimation regime, placing them above the TD3-based group empirically.
-This highlights a practical limitation of the theoretical ordering: it characterizes the bias of the \emph{Bellman target} in isolation, whereas the observed estimation bias integrates over the actor's own approximation error, which for stochastic SAC-based actors is substantially larger under aggressive domain randomization.
+This highlights a practical scope of the theoretical ordering: Theorem~\ref{thm:bias_order} characterizes the bias of the Bellman target in isolation, whereas the observed estimation bias additionally integrates actor approximation error — which for stochastic SAC-based actors grows substantially under aggressive domain randomization.
+This discrepancy is itself informative: actor stochasticity constitutes an independent source of overestimation under distributional shift, one that deterministic actor structure suppresses and that the theorem does not claim to bound.
+The theoretical and empirical results thus provide complementary evidence for the superiority of deterministic TD3-based architectures in this regime.
 For the Reach task, Deterministic-TD3, HyDARC, HyDATD3, and our proposed method all exhibit underestimation (negative bias).
-The Reach task is comparatively simple - it requires only an end-effector approach without contact establishment - so critics converge reliably, and the clipped double Q-learning target produces stable, tightly bounded underestimation as expected.
+The Reach task is comparatively simple, it requires only an end-effector approach without contact establishment so critics converge reliably, and the clipped double Q-learning target produces stable, tightly bounded underestimation as expected.